baruchtomer/MegazordSynth/README.md

 # MegazordSynth
-A wavetable synth based on NES waveforms suitable to run on a Raspberry Pi with Supercollider
+A wavetable synth based on NES waveforms and an arpeggiator suitable to run on a Raspberry Pi with Supercollider and PiSound.